 Lumo is a small hand-held device that reads the surface of a page and translates graphical data into tactile and sound feedback in real time.
 It can be used in tandem with a pen to allow the user to make drawings.

-Lumo enables blind and visually impaired people to read shapes, graphs, diagrams and colours directly from paper, a text book or a sketchbook, and enables them to draw in colour.
+Lumo enables blind and visually impaired people to read shapes, graphs, diagrams and colours directly from the paper, a textbook or a sketchbook and enables them to draw in colour.
 Lumo reads the surface of the page and translates colours into sound and black lines into tactile feedback.